LibreOffice/core/linguistic/README.md

+# Linguistics Components Manager

-Handles registered modules for spellchecker, hyphenator and thesaurus.
+`linguistic` module handles the registered modules for spellchecker, hyphenator and thesaurus.